 - It is made to an eligible donee (see below); - Substantially all of the donee property's use is: - 1.
-Related to the purpose or function of the donee, - 2.
-For use within the United States, and - 3.
-For educational purposes in any grade K-12. - The contribution is made not later than 2 years after the date the taxpayer acquired or substantially completed the construction of the property; - The original use of the property is by the donor or the donee; - The property is not transferred by the donee for money, services, or other property, except for shipping, transfer, and installation costs; and - The property fits productively into the donee's education plan.
+Related to the purpose or function of the donee: - For use within the United States; - 3.
+For educational purposes. - The contribution is made not later than 3 years after the date the taxpayer acquired or substantially completed the construction of the property; - The original use of the property is by the donor or the donee; - The property is not transferred by the donee for money, services, or other property, except for shipping, transfer, and installation costs: - The property fits productively into the donee's education plan; and - The property meets standards, if any, that may be prescribed by future regulations, to assure it meets minimum functionality and suitability for educational purposes.

 Eligible donee.
-The term eligble donee means:
+The term "eligible donee" means:

-- An educational organization that normally maintains a regular faculty and curriculum and has a regularly enrolled body of pupils in attendance at the place where its educational activities are regularly conducted or - A section 501(c)(3) entity organized primarily for purposes of supporting elementary and secondary education.
+- An educational organization that normally maintains a regular faculty and curriculum and has a regularly enrolled body of pupils in attendance at the place where its educational activities are regularly conducted, - A section 501(c)(3) entity organized primarily for purposes of supporting elementary and secondary education, or - A public library (as described in section 170(e)(6)(B)(i)(III).